dsm23/elastic/README.md

 ```sql
 SELECT state, COUNT(*), AVG(balance) FROM bank GROUP BY state ORDER BY COUNT(*) DESC
 ```

+all of the following are in a "bool"
 Query DSL | Operand
 |:---:|:---|
 must | AND